-The central religious authority that grew in the British church took the name Culdee, itself of confusing origin and many opinions have been offered to explain it.
-The most likely is that the word comes from the word “culdich”, meaning“certain strangers.”
-This makes sense considering that British tradition has it that in 37 A.D., followers of Jesus Christ appeared on the shores of the British Isles to spread the Gospel.
-These followers were said to be Jewish, and if so, would certainly have looked different, dressed different and spoke a foreign language.
-In short, they were strangers.
-Some traditions say that Joseph of Arimathea was the leader of this band of disciples, who had himself visited previously with the young Jesus, though this has no evidence to support it, and is almost certainly pious myth.
+The central religious authority that early on came to the fore in the British church were known as the Culdees, a word of confusing origin, with many opinions offered to explain it.
+The most likely explanation is that the word comes from the word “culdich”, meaning“certain strangers.”
+This makes sense considering that British tradition has it that in 37 A.D., followers of Jesus Christ from afar appeared on the shores of the British Isles to spread the Gospel.
+These followers were said to have been Jewish, and if so, would certainly have looked different, dressed different and spoke a foreign language.
+In short, they were strangers in every sense of the word.
+One tradition, associated with Glastonbury, says that Joseph of Arimathea was the leader of this band of disciples, who had himself visited previously with the young Jesus, though this has no evidence to support it, and is almost certainly pious myth.
 Whatever the case, these strangers were granted an audience by Arvaragus, the king of that particular region.
 The king found them kind, humble and worthy of his trust, so he decided to give them a place to live in the local Druid community.
 Later the same king granted them a plot of land equal to “twelve hides”, where they are said to have built the first Christian Church in the British Isles.
 Folk tradition has it that this church was built on the very site of the now ruined abbey at Glastonbury.

 Is there evidence for this particular claim?
 If we take into account the record known as the Domesday survey, it appears there certainly is.
 A passage in the Domesday survey (1088 A.D.) states: